int128/gradleupdate/README.md

 Git operations are performed via GitHub API.
 It requires no filesystem or git command.

-All operations are designed to be transactional and idempotence.
+All operations are designated to be transactional and idempotence.
 Any exception such as HTTP error may occur during an operation but will be recovered by retry of the task queue.

 ## Contribution